 ISSUE: Whether or not the issue should be placed under the HRET’s jurisdiction.

-HELD: The SC in a Resolution dated November 17, 1987 resolved to give due course to the petition.
-The petition is impressed with merit because petitioner has been proclaimed winner of the Congressional elections in the first district of Pampanga, has taken his oath of office as such, and assumed his duties as Congressman.
-For this Court to take cognizance of the electoral protest against him would be to usurp the functions of the House Electoral Tribunal.
+HELD: Yes.
+The SC in a Resolution dated November 17, 1987 resolved to give due course to the petition.
+The petition is impressed with merit because Lazatin has been proclaimed winner of the Congressional elections in the first district of Pampanga, has taken his oath of office as such, and assumed his duties as Congressman.
 The alleged invalidity of the proclamation (which had been previously ordered by the COMELEC itself) despite alleged irregularities in connection therewith, and despite the pendency of the protests of the rival candidates, is a matter that is also addressed, considering the premises, to the sound judgment of the Electoral Tribunal.